jesterb0206/news-aggregator/README.md

 We created a website that collects current news articles from multiple sources, as well as provides real-time NFL scores and displays interesting number facts, displaying them all in one place in an easy-to-use format.
 The QTRO will also save all of your favorite number facts in a simple, intuitive format.

-This project was created using HTML, CSS, Javascript, API data, Jquery, and Tailwind.
+This project was created using HTML, CSS, JavaScript, API data, jQuery, and Tailwind.
 The project demonstrates the ability to use multiple different APIs together to create a website, with multiple user interactive elements.
 Additionally, the project display responsiveness, with different uses of traditional CSS and also Tailwind CSS.

 The project was designed to display a 'cleaner' user interface while browsing newspaper articles, display articles from multiple sources to help the user from browsing multiple sources for a category or search term, and to view NFL live scores while navigating news articles.

 ## Installation

-A link to the live site: https://nelson92.github.io/project-one
+A link to the live site: https://jesterb0206.github.io/project-one/

 ## Usage